Nov 19, 2022

 And this brings operational overhead as you'll need to update all your Deployments' annotation.
 Also, you are vendor locked in now, and if you want to move to another secret manager, you'd have to rework all of your Deployment manifests.

-A Kubernetes Operator is a specific type of application designed to extend the functionality of Kubernetes, such as the Doppler Secrets Operator and External Secrets Operator.
+A Kubernetes operator is a specific type of application designed to extend the functionality of Kubernetes, such as the Doppler Secrets Operator and External Secrets Operator.
 Here, we'll use the External Secrets Operator to show how to add new secrets sync functionality to your Kubernetes Cluster.

 The External Secrets Operator integrates external secret managers such as Doppler, AWS Secrets Manager, HashiCorp Vault, Google Secrets Manager, Azure Key Vault, and many more.
-The operator is configured to sync specific secrets from one or more Secrets Managers to various Kubernetes Secrets while continuously syncing any secret changes on a set interval.
+The operator is configured to sync specific secrets from one or more secrets managers to various Kubernetes Secrets while continuously syncing any secret changes on a set interval.

 The Kubernetes External Secrets Operator has many advantages over the previous methods: